 The move back to a private company quickly began paying dividends, with all new business pursued in conjunction with project-specific financing.
 A number of important projects were undertaken, including Anthem’s first high-rise residential—a key asset class for the future of the company.
 A shift to an organizationally driven team model, relying on culture and systems to scale the business, proved to be another strong directional move for the company.
 Weathering the storm of the global financial crisis, Anthem continued to grow its team to 175 and expand its portfolio of projects.

 Spurred on by the acquisition of United Communities, GBD Communities and Premier United Communities in 2014, Anthem continues to expand the scale and scope of its operations.
-The team at Anthem and Anthem United grows to nearly 300, and once again looks to the United States as fertile ground for future developments.
-With almost $5 billion in combined project value to date, the company now has a portfolio of 10,000 homes in various stages of development, 6.2 million sf of commercial property and over 5,000 acres of land slated for development.
+The team at Anthem and Anthem United grows to over 400, and once again looks to the United States as fertile ground for future developments.
+The company now has a portfolio of 15,000 homes in various stages of development, 8 million sf of commercial property and over 6,100 acres of land.